BREAKING: Israel STRIKES Syria After Mortars Were Lobbed Into Golan Heights! | John Hawkins' Right Wing News

 “Furthermore, the IAF targeted two tanks belonging to the Syrian regime in the Northern Syrian Golan Heights,” the Israel Defense Forces (IDF) said in a statement explaining their response.

-The IDF believes that the mortar shells that landed in Israel was most likely rounds that were off target, launched by groups fighting each other across the border in Syria.
+The IDF believes that the mortar shells that landed in Israel were most likely rounds that were off target, launched by groups fighting each other across the border in Syria.

 101 Things All Young Adults Should Know